openjny/powershell-profile/README.md

 .\PowerShell\setup.ps1
 ```

-After the setup, you should get true when executing the follwoing:
+After the setup, you should get true when executing the following:

 ```powershell
 Test-Path $HOME\Documents\PowerShell\profile.ps1